Posidonia Shale: History

-In the 1900, major paleontological addons included the description of Stenopterygius in 1904 (as Ichthyosaurus).
-While in 1921, the 1st major fossil inventory was done by Hauff, reporting exquisite specimens, most of them from Holzmaden and some of them nearly complete, including Ammonites, Fish and Marine reptiles, such as Plesiosaurs and Icthyosaurs.
-Hauff described in 1938 "Acidorhynchus" (Saurorhynchus), the latest surviving of the Saurichthyiformes.
-In 1953, an impressive Insect fauna was revised in the Northern outcrops.
-On 1978, Wild described the First and only know Dinosaur Fossil from the formation, what he named Ohmdenosaurus, a small sized Sauropod.
-Latter works revisited the excepcional preservation of the biota, specially the presence od soft parts.
-The lithology and sedimentology of the formation was revisited, with several suggestions such as stagnant basin models and restricted open marine ones, all suggested to be deposited on a shallow epicontinental sea.
-The abundance of organic matter and the composition of the shales, chemically or lithologically, went under diverse renoved works.
-With the addition of multiple new references, the expansion of information thanks to the revision of profiles, boreholes and other outcrops, new works on the characteristics of the deposition, the type of environment and the conditions that led to the exquisite preservation were produced, where paleocurrents where found to be nfluenced from the North and the South of the Central European Basin.
-The Black shale deposition was found to be related with changues in the oxygen levels.
+In the 1900s, major paleontological addons included the description of Stenopterygius in 1904 (as Ichthyosaurus).
+In 1921, Hauff conducted the first major fossil inventory.
+This included well-preserved specimens, most of them from Holzmaden, including ammonites, fish, and marine reptiles such as plesiosaurs and ichthyosaurs.
+In 1938, Hauff described "Acidorhynchus" (Saurorhynchus), the latest surviving of the Saurichthyiformes.
+In 1953, a well-preserved insect was recovered in the northern outcrops.
+In 1978, Rupert Wild described the first and only known dinosaur fossil from the formation, a small-sized sauropod which he named Ohmdenosaurus.
+Latter works revisited the exceptional preservation of the biota, especially the presence of soft parts.
+The lithology and sedimentology of the formation were revisited, with several suggestions such as stagnant basin models and restricted open marine ones, all suggested to be deposited on a shallow epicontinental sea.
+The abundance of organic matter and the composition of the shales, chemically or lithologically, underwent diverse reviews.
+With the addition of multiple new references, the expansion of information thanks to the revision of profiles, boreholes and other outcrops, new works on the characteristics of the deposition, the type of environment and the conditions that led to the exquisite preservation were produced, where paleocurrents where found to be influenced from the north and the south of the Central European Basin.
+The Black shale deposition was found to be related with changes in the oxygen levels.
 Thanks to the renewed information, a new cycle of publications reviewing the microfacies took place between 1980-1990.
-The most important works of the XX century where done by Riegraf in 1985-86, being a complete review of all aspects of this formation, updating multiple points based on all the information compiled throughout the century: lithology, stratigraphy, biota list and ammonite biozonation, followed by a focused work on a complete mapping of the microfacies composition and extent of the shale deposits.
+The most important works of the 20th century were done by Riegraf in 1985-1986.
+This was a complete review of all aspects of this formation, updating multiple points based on all the information compiled throughout the century: lithology, stratigraphy, biota list and ammonite biozonation, followed by a focused work on a complete mapping of the microfacies composition and extent of the shale deposits.

-In the 2000´s the Posidonienschiefer has seen a series of works, focused on enriching the information previously worked on in depth, revising and updating the deposition models.
+In the 2000s, the Posidonia Shale has seen a series of studies focused on enriching the information previously examined in depth and revising and updating the depositional models.
 Likewise, the biota has received multiple updates, with the reclassification of some taxa and the discovery of new ones, as well a revision of the biotic interactions.